GSA/open311-simple-crm/documentation/INSTALL.md

 Check the root page
 -------------------

-You should already be able to see the FMS-endpoint root page in your browser (it will be reporting that you haven't set up the database yet).
+You should already be able to see the Open311 Simple CRM root page in your browser (it will be reporting that you haven't set up the database yet).
 If you don't see such a page, double-check the setting for `$system_folder` -- if you're not  sure, use an absolute path.